isomerpages/sportsg-corp/media-centre/media-release/_posts/2013-09-24-post-92 Athletes To Benefit From Enhanced High Performance Sports System.md

 7. These 26 athletes from nine sports will be given targeted support such as overseas training camps, competitions and equipment to enable them to maximise their potential.
 At the same time, they will continue to be eligible, just like all other athletes in the carding system, to the spexGrants support provided by the SSI.

 8. Nominations for the second intake of spexScholars will take place in April 2014.

+^ The updated athlete numbers reflect the five athletes who did not accept the spexScholarship offers in 2013.

 ---